 Features

-Run multiple Claude Code instances side-by-side, each in its own tmux pane.
+Run multiple coding-agent CLIs side-by-side, each in its own tmux pane.
+A session runs one agent (Claude Code, Codex, Gemini CLI, opencode, aider, Vibe, or your own), each with its own default config.
 Sessions persist across crashes, restarts, and even multiple concurrent Thurbox instances — tmux keeps them alive in the background.

 -